rovertronic/Mario-Builder-64/README.md

 - pole fix
 - Mario head skip *
 - Peach letter cutscene skip *
+- Toggle to disable fall damage and the fall damage sound *
+- Ability to configure whether there's a 100 coin star at all and how many coins are required to spawn it
 - better extended boundaries by anonymous_moose
 - water surface type patch by thecozies
 - platform displacement 2 by arthur.